JuliaSNN/SpikingNeuralNetworks.jl/docs/src/examples.md

     \frac{dw}{dt} &= \frac{(a (V - E_l) - w)}{\tau_w}
 \end{align}
 ```

+The `AdEx` is a concrete type of the `AbstractGeneralizedIFParameter` (GIF) class.
+Populations of this type are widely used in biophysical models. `JuliaSNN` offers extended support for this type, the methods are documented in [Generalized Integrate and Fire models](@ref)

 Changing the parameters of the reset voltage, the membrane timescale and current timescales, and the adaptive current parameters we obtain different firing patterns.